publishlab/node-acme-client/README.md

 ```

-## HTTP defaults
+## HTTP client defaults

-This module uses [axios](https://github.com/axios/axios) when communicating with the ACME API, and exposes the instance through `.axios`.
+This module uses [axios](https://github.com/axios/axios) when communicating with the ACME HTTP API, and exposes the client instance through `.axios`.

-Should you, for example, need to change the default axios configuration to route requests through an HTTP proxy, this can be achieved as follows:
+For example, should you need to change the default axios configuration to route requests through an HTTP proxy, this can be achieved as follows:

 ```js
 const acme = require('acme-client');